My Sister, Martha

 Source: "Time Tables of History," Bernard Grun, pages 490-493

 On the very day of Martha's birth, TV pioneer Philo T. Farnsworth succeeded in transmitting an image through purely electronic means by using a device called an image dissector.

 Martha was born on the 394th birthday of English Queen Elizabeth I, daughter of King Henry VIII and his second of six wives, Anne Boleyn.
-Martha's sister was Elizabeth Anne.
+Martha's sister was Elizabeth Anne, born two years later in 1929.
 Anne Boleyn's sister, Mary, married William Cary, who would be Elizabeth's uncle.
 William Cary is Martha's 20th cousin, 13 times removed on our mother's side of the family.

 On our father's side, William Cary is the seventh cousin, five times removed of Edward Southworth, the first husband of Alice Carpenter, Martha's seventh great grandmother on our father's side.
 Alice's second husband was of historical significance, being William Bradford, the Governor of Plymouth Colony in the New World for 33 of the first 35 years after their 1620 arrival on the Mayflower.

 William Bradford is the second great grandfather of Herbert Pelham, the very first Treasurer of Harvard College in the English Colonies about 1643.

 Martha was born in Laredo, Texas where her father was in his first pastorate as a Presbyterian Minister.
 It was the First Presbyterian Church.